kams19-ops/Log-Analyzer/README.md

 2. Select a **Log Channel** (Security / System / Application)
 3. Choose **Max Events** and **Time Range**
 4. Click **Scan Now**
-5. Claude AI analyzes the logs and shows:
+5. The AI analyzes the logs and shows:
-   - Overall Risk Level (Critical / High / Medium / Low)
+   - Overall risk level (Critical / High / Medium / Low) on a gauge
-   - Detected threats with descriptions
+   - Severity breakdown and top threat categories
-   - Recommendations for each threat
+   - Detailed findings with recommendations
-   - Raw log sample
+   - A raw log sample tab

 ---